Richard Hudson, Born 1954, UK

 The work was rejected as being too provocative for a Spanish piazza.
 However, the first one of the edition of three was bought by the Esbaluard Museum of Modern Art, Mallorca, Spain.

-Richard Hudson was born in Gloucestershire, England, and took up sculpture at a relatively late stage in his artistic life.
-His creations, which range from the tiny to the monumental, are sensual, organic forms inspired by great 20th-century sculptors, such as Jean Arp, Constantin Brancusi and Henry Moore.
-He works in wood, marble, steel and bronze.
-Besides being permanent features of Donum, his sculptures are regularly displayed in stately settings, such as the Chatsworth Estate in England.
+Richard Hudson was born in Gloucestershire, England.
+His creations, which range from the tiny to the monumental, are sensual, organic forms inspired by great 20th-Century sculptors, such as Jean Arp, Constantin Brancusi and Henry Moore.
+His recent work, ‘Tear’ in polished mirrored steel, has just been placed outside Madison Square Gardens in New York.
+Two new monumental works have recently been commissioned and will shortly be installed in London.
+He works in wood, marble, steel and bronze and his works can be found in many prominent private collections, foundations and museums around the world, and regularly exhibits in stately settings, such as the Chatsworth Estate in England.